neil-ash/Workshops/README.md

 - Introduction to Machine Learning with Linear Regression
 - Supervised Learning with K-Nearest Neighbors
   - Applied to Titanic dataset
+- Various Supervised Learning Algorithms and their Decision Boundaries
+  - Applied to University Admittance dataset
 - Unsupervised Learning with K-Means Clustering
 #
 In the future: